davehorton/primus/primusCallflow/README.md

 export CLASSPATH=${CLASSPATH}:$f
 done
 ```
-So, simply copy the two jar files mentioned above into the `PS_APPS_ROOT/jarfiles` directory, along with the dependencies listed in the pom.xml file for this project.
+So, simply copy the two jar files mentioned above into the `$PS_APPS_ROOT/jarfiles` directory, along with the dependencies listed in the `pom.xml` file for this project.

 ### TUI